cpdevtools/action-versions/README.md

 ## branch
 type: string

 The branch name.
 Defaults to the current branch or source branch if the workflow was triggered by a pull request.

-The brach name use used to determine the validation constraints
+The branch name is used to determine the validation constraints.

 ## existingVersions
 type: Array<string>